microsoft/pxt/docs/blog/microbit/2021-release.md

 ![Function sample](/static/blog/microbit/2021-release/function-sample.png)

+## New micro:bit tutorials

+You may notice a few new tutorials available now for the new micro:bit.
+These tutorials make use of the new micro:bit features like the microphone and the speaker.

 ## Updates to Loops

 When you open up the **Loops Toolbox** drawer, you may see a couple of changes.